SeaBee-no/SeaBee-rpi-uploader/readme.md

     cp /home/pi/SeaBee-rpi-uploader/SeaBeeUploader.desktop /home/pi/.config/autostart/SeaBeeUploader.desktop
     ```

+## Default Config
+There is a default config file in the folder.
+This can be edited to change what the script uploads to MinIO.
+One can here for instance change the creator_name.

 ## Start Automatic Pulling from GitHub (Optional)

 To set up your system to automatically pull updates from GitHub, follow these steps: